 - Acts 26:29

 He's in front of these two kings.
 They have the power to release him.
 He's a prisoner.
-They can just say, "ok just let this guy go."
+They can just say, "Okay, just let this guy go."
 And what does he do?
 He preaches to them.
 He convicts them of sin.
-He tells them, "you people are sinners you people are lost."
-"You need to respond."
-"You need to become Christians."
+He tells them, "You people are sinners, you people are lost.
+You need to respond.
+You need to become Christians."
 Did they respond?
 Yeah.
-Sure they said, 'maybe some other time.'
-'Maybe you know we'll think about it.'
+Sure, they said, "Maybe some other time.
+We'll think about it."
 That was their response.
 We can't fault Paul.
 He made the invitation.
-And so to extend an invitation to respond in some way and to come forward as a result of that invitation follows the biblical example of preaching with a purpose.
-And listening with the desire to obey.
-So that's one of the big issues.
+And so to extend an invitation to respond in some way and to come forward, as a result of that invitation, follows the biblical example of preaching with a purpose, and listening with the desire to obey.

-Are we preaching with the purpose of obedience.
-Are we teaching not just from the pulpit, but are we teaching the kids in second grade and third grade.
-Are we teaching them that God requires them to respond to Him.
-Isn't that what Jesus said teaching them to do what.
-To obey all things that I have commanded you, not teaching them to hear all things, teaching them to obey.
-What is it that we're supposed to be teaching or are we just supposed to be teaching the facts.
-No we're supposed to be teaching, you've got to obey.
-From cradle roll to the pulpit.
-We teach with a purpose.
+See, that's one of the big issues, are we preaching with the purpose of obedience?
+Are we teaching, not just from the pulpit, but are we teaching the kids in second grade and third grade, are we teaching them that God requires them to respond to Him?
+Isn't that what Jesus said?
+"Teaching them," to do what?
+"To obey all things that I have commanded you."
+Not, "Teaching them to hear all things.
+Teaching them to obey."
+What is it that we're supposed to be teaching, or are we just supposed to be teaching the facts?
+No. We're supposed to be teaching, you've got to obey.
+From cradle roll to the pulpit, we teach with a purpose.
 We preach with an objective.

-There is nothing more edifying than to see a young person come forward and give their lives to Christ.
-So encouraging.
-Those of us who are older, we're seeing this young person 12 years old 16 you know we see them and we're thinking oh.
-They have just saved themselves from so much heartache.
+There is nothing more edifying than to see a young person come forward and give their lives to Christ, so encouraging.
+Those of us who are older, we're seeing this young person 12 year old, 16, we see them and we're thinking, they have just saved themselves from so much heartache.
 They have just saved themselves period.
-They have just put themselves in a position where they will be able to know and serve the Lord for the majority of their lives and those of us who were baptized when we were 30 or 50 or 70 didn't have that chance.
-Or when we see an older saint come forward or put in a prayer request admitting fault.
-And humbling themselves before God before the brethren, how encouraging that is, how humbling for ourselves that is.
-Because this can be such a life changing moment.
+They have just put themselves in a position where they will be able to know and serve the Lord for the majority of their lives.
+And those of us who were baptized when we were 30 or 50 or 70, didn't have that chance.
+Or when we see an older saint come forward or put in a prayer request admitting fault, and humbling themselves before God, before the brethren, how encouraging that is, how humbling for ourselves that is.
+This can be such a life changing moment.

 There are always many obstacles that will stop a person from actually coming forward.
-The heart wants to but the feet remain nailed to the floor.
-I call these obstacles response killers.
+The heart wants to, but the feet remain nailed to the floor.
+I call these obstacles: response killers.
 I'd like to talk about just a few of these response killers and hopefully find a way to overcome them.
-So here are a couple of response killers.
+So here are a couple of response killers:

-Ignorance is a terrible response killer because the Lord says that no one knows the day or the hour of judgment (Matthew 24:36).
-He's either going to come at the end that it's all going to be over in the twinkling of an eye or He's going to come for you in a heart attack.
-Or he's going to come for you or I, through some driver that blasts through a red light and T-bones us one minute we're driving to the store to pick up some stuff at Wal-Mart and the next minute we're dead.
-We never expected, we never think it's going to happen.
-Even people who are this close to death.
-They just want one more breath.
+Ignorance is a terrible response killer because the Lord says, "That no one knows the day or the hour of judgment," Matthew 24:36.
+He's either going to come at the end, and it's all going to be over, in the twinkling of an eye.
+Or He's going to come for you in a heart attack.
+Or He's going to come for you or I through some driver that blasts through a red light and T-bones us.
+One minute we're driving to the store to pick up some stuff at Wal-Mart and the next minute we're dead.
+We never expect it, we never think it's going to happen.
+Even people who are this close to death, they just want one more breath.
 They don't think this is the breath that's going to be the last one.
 They think they're going to have one more breath.
-To risk eternal punishment simply because they want to put off their response to God to a more convenient day.
-This is ignorance indeed the.
+To risk eternal punishment simply because they want to put off their response to God to a more convenient day, this is ignorance indeed.

-Many people will not respond to the lesson because they're too proud they're too proud to admit fault or to admit when they're too proud to give in and obey God in the simple commands to repent and be baptized.
+Many people will not respond to the lesson because they're too proud, they're too proud to admit fault or to admit sin.
+They're too proud to give in and obey God in the simple command to repent and be baptized.
 They're too proud to acknowledge the fact that they are weak and need prayer and support.
-They're too proud to admit.
-I need the church.
+They're too proud to admit, "I need the church.
 I need the Lord.
-I need to get rid of this burden of sin I need to throw off this guilt.
-I need to confess this and I need to stop the secret junk that I'm doing.
-I need to do it.
-When your heart or conscience is touched by God's word and you know you have to come to him somehow.
-But you do nothing.
-You just let the moment go by.
-Usually pride has had its victory not Jesus.
-Oh there'll be a lot of excuses and rationalizations to comfort you in the decision to not respond.
-But in the end it was foolish human pride that killed the flickering flame that was lit within you by God's word.
-You know brothers and sisters come into church, singing the songs, hearing the sermon.
-Yes it's supposed to make us feel good and encourage absolutely and assured of our things but it's also there to deal with our sinfulness.
+I need to get rid of this burden of sin.
+I need to throw off this guilt.
+I need to confess this, and I need to stop the secret junk that I'm doing.
+I need to do it."
+When your heart or conscience is touched by God's word and you know you have to come to Him somehow, but you do nothing, you just let the moment go by, usually pride has had its victory, not Jesus.
+Oh there'll be a lot of excuses and rationalizations to comfort you in the decision to not respond, but in the end it was foolish human pride that killed the flickering flame that was lit within you by God's word.
+Brothers and sisters, coming to church, singing the songs, hearing the sermon, yes, it's supposed to make us feel good and encourage us, absolutely- and assured, but it's also there to deal with our sinfulness.

-What do you think is happening when a person would rather eat than be restored.
+What do you think is happening when a person would rather eat than be restored?
 Worldliness is happening.
-Well what do you think the problem is when someone refuses to respond to God with obedience in repentance and baptism because they don't want to change their lifestyle.
+Well, what do you think the problem is when someone refuses to respond to God with obedience in repentance and baptism, because they don't want to change their lifestyle?
 What's causing that?
 Worldliness.
-Anytime we prefer our life here to the life that God has promised to those who respond to him with faith in Christ we are guilty of worldliness just like Demas.
+Anytime we prefer our life here to the life that God has promised to those who respond to Him, with faith in Christ, we are guilty of worldliness, just like Demas.
 In the end what causes us to lose our souls is about 40 feet.
-And that's the distance between where you're sitting and the front of this auditorium.
+That's the distance between where you're sitting and the front of this auditorium.

 There are many ways to respond to the invitation.

-Of course we don't do that here.
+Of course, we don't do that here.
 They're used to that.
-There they started doing it like that there.
+They started doing it like that there.
 But we do have various ways that people in the assembly can respond to the invitation when it's made.
-They can come to the front during the scene of the invitation song and let the elders know what they need at that time.
-For example maybe they need to confess Jesus to be baptized or be rebaptized if they're not sure of their original baptism.
+They can come to the front during the singing of the invitation song and let the elders know what they need at that time.
+For example, maybe they need to confess Jesus to be baptized or be re-baptized, if they're not sure of their original baptism.
 Or they need to be restored to faithful service to the Lord or the church because of bad behavior or the neglect to attend worship over a long period of time.
 Some people come for prayers for illness or struggle with problems or sins and don't necessarily come to the front but they fill out that blue card.
-One of the elders will read the need that person has come forward has said I have a need.
-Others either come forward or put on prayer cards there need to be recognized as members of this congregation as we have seen this morning.
-Some need to give special thanks to the Lord again during our prayer time.
+One of the elders will read the need.
+Some people come forward and say, "I have a need."
+Others either come forward or put on prayer cards their need to be recognized as members of this congregation, as we have seen this morning.
+Some need to give special thanks to the Lord, again, during our prayer time.

-During our worship services many people will fill out as I say a prayer card as a form of a response and this can be done at any service.
-And of course a personal and sincere encounter with God in private prayer is still an effective way to respond to what he has said to us in a public sermon.
-I personally have sat there and heard Marty and others preach and realize you know I that's he's touching an area I just need to think about a little bit more.
-And I add that to my personal prayers.
-That day and the day after because I've been shown a new way a better way of approaching something or weakness has been revealed that I need to work on.
-Well no need to make a public thing out of it but I do need to discuss this with the Lord in prayer.
+During our worship services many people will fill out, as I say, a prayer card as a form of a response and this can be done at any service.
+And of course a personal and sincere encounter with God in private prayer is still an effective way to respond to what He has said to us in a public sermon.
+I personally have sat there and heard Marty and others preach and realize, "He's touching an area I just need to think about a little bit more."
+And I add that to my personal prayers that day and the day after, because I've been shown a new way, a better way of approaching something, or a weakness has been revealed that I need to work on.
+There's no need to make a public thing out of it, but I do need to discuss this with the Lord in prayer.

 Of course it is impossible to speak about the response portion of our worship service without referring to the invitation that all of us will have to answer one day.
-When Jesus returns Paul says that he will do so with a shout (I Thessalonians 4:16).
-I believe he will say to all the same thing he said to Lazarus who lay dead in his toe.
-He said Come forth.
-And Lazarus came forth.
-From the grave.
-This is the response that all will have to give.
-One day no matter who you are and what you believe Jesus is called to resurrect to come forth from the dead in order to be judged.
+When Jesus returns, Paul says that He will do so, "with a shout," (I Thessalonians 4:16).
+I believe He will say to all, the same thing He said to Lazarus who lay dead in his tomb.
+He said, "Come forth."
+And Lazarus came forth from the grave.
+This is the response that all will have to give one day, no matter who you are and what you believe: Jesus' call to resurrect, to come forth from the dead, in order to be judged.

 I encourage all who are gathered here today to be ready for the final invitation by responding to this morning's invitation to prepare yourself for that day.
-Examine your life and if you see that you need to respond to the invitation.
-Do not let the response killers of ignorance or pride or worldliness hold you back.
+Examine your life and if you see that you need to respond to the invitation, do not let the response killers of ignorance, pride or worldliness hold you back.
 Come right now.
-Don't delay.
-Not another moment.
-As we stand and as we sing our song of invitation.
+Don't delay another moment, as we stand and as we sing our song of invitation.